bitcoin/bips/bip-segdata.md

 1. **Reference output value=0** (validation rule 3): SegData reference outputs cannot hold value, so SegData cannot directly carry satoshis.

-2. **Script isolation** (Specification §Script isolation): opcodes cannot read SegData entry contents, so SegData cannot influence script execution or gate spending.
+2. **Script isolation** (Specification [Script isolation](#script-isolation)): opcodes cannot read SegData entry contents, so SegData cannot influence script execution or gate spending.
 The same rule that prevents script-time content access also prevents content-driven monetary semantics.

 3. **No sighash binding**: entry bytes never enter any signature hash, so no signature verification rule reads, requires, or acts on them.
 A signer whose sighash covers the reference output does commit to the entry content transitively through its hash, which is the timestamping use case, but that commitment is application-layer evidence only.
 Consensus never evaluates it, so it cannot gate spending or carry monetary semantics.